Call our licensed agents toll free 844.855.0163

 Other items excluded from flood coverage include:

-• Damage caused by moisture, mildew, or mold that could have been prevented by you
+• Damage caused by moisture, mildew, or mold that you could have prevented

 • Currency, precious metals, and valuable papers like stock certificates